What projects against climate change and for adaptation are there in Innsbruck?

 Environmental and Sustainability Award of the City of Innsbruck

-Every two years, the City of Innsbruck announces the Environment and Sustainability Award.
+Every two years, the City of Innsbruck organises the Environment and Sustainability Award.
 Projects and project concepts in the field of environmental and climate protection and sustainability are in demand.

 Who can submit?

-• Doing business for tomorrow: Companies, institutions, cooperatives and businesses with a branch office in the city of Innsbruck
+- Doing business for tomorrow: Companies, institutions, co-operatives and businesses with a branch in the city of Innsbruck

 Further information on the submission requirements can be found in the award guidelines.

-Submission for the 2026 Environment and Sustainability Award is possible until December 31, 2025.
-You can easily submit via our online form:
+Submissions for the Environment and Sustainability Award 2026 were possible until 31 December 2025.
+You could easily submit via our online form.

 What is there to win?